 Navy-option.
 Relative motion vector analysis theory, formation tactics, and ship employment; practical skills in relative motion problems.
 Controllable and non-controllable forces in ship handling, ship behavior, and maneuvering characteristics; various methods of visual communication, including flag hoist, flashing light, and semaphore.
-Corequisite(s): NS 411 for commissioning cadets, or LS 450 for non-commissioning.
+Corequisite(s): NS 411 for seeking/commissioning cadets, or LS 450 for non-commissioning.
+Failure to take LS 450 with ROTC course will result in a grade of F in the course.